Change comes from the outside in, forcing us to react and manage crises.

 (Not exactly in the same vein, but I’ve always found the use of “negative option replies” to be, by far, the most effective way to get customers enrolled into a service that is a) eventually inevitable, &/or b) the absolute best thing for them.)

-They need to take their medicine NOW as it was, in reality, the best thing for ten.
+They need to take their medicine NOW as it was, in reality, the best thing for them.

 I won out.